TheJumpCloud/jcapi-ruby/jcapiv2/docs/SystemGroupsApi.md

 accept = "application/json" # String |

 opts = {
-  limit: 10, # Integer | The number of records to return at once.
+  limit: 10 # Integer | The number of records to return at once.
-  skip: 0 # Integer | The offset into the records to return.
+  skip: 0, # Integer | The offset into the records to return.
-}
+  sort: ["sort_example"], # Array<String> | The comma separated fields used to sort the collection.
+Default sort is ascending, prefix with `-` to sort descending.
+  filter: ["filter_example"], # Array<String> | Supported operators are: eq, ne, gt, ge, lt, le, between, search, in }

 begin